Mahavishnu-K/FastDB/README.md

 This repository contains the central backend API server.
 The complete fastDB ecosystem includes a web console, developer SDKs, and a CLI.

-## ✨ The fastDB Ecosystem
+## ✨ The FastDB Ecosystem

-fastDB is more than just an API; it's a complete, end-to-end platform for modern data management.
+FastDB is more than just an API; it's a complete, end-to-end platform for modern data management.

 | Component | Repository / Link | Description |
 |-----------|-------------------|-------------|